About FH

 People with untreated FH have a life expectancy of about 20 years less than the general population.

-The good news is there are effective treatments for people with FH which significantly lower bad cholesterol.
-These people can have a normal life expectancy if treated early enough.
+The good news is there are several effective treatments for people with FH which significantly lower bad cholesterol; and novel therapies continue to be researched.
+People diagnosed with FH can have a normal life expectancy and avoid the risk of early cardiovascular disease if treated early.

 Should we test our children for FH?

-A child of a parent with FH has a 50 per cent chance of having FH.
+A child of a parent with FH has a 50% chance of having FH.
 The condition affects boys and girls equally, as well as people from all ancestries.
-Genetic testing from a small blood sample can determine if a child has the condition.
+Genetic testing from a small blood sample or a buccal swab can determine if a child has the condition.

 What is the treatment for children?